matthewruzzi/Nativefier-YouTube-on-TV-for-Desktop/README.md

 # Nativefier YouTube on TV for Desktop

 This app allows you to use YouTube.com/tv (the YouTube interface for smart tvs and digital video players like Roku) on a desktop computer.
-It sets the user agent to Roku to prevent YouTube from redirecting to the standard desktop website.
+It sets the user agent to Roku to prevent YouTube from redirecting to the standard desktop website like it would in a normal browser.
 It can be navigated with the arrow, enter, and escape keys.

 ## Downloads